jbiason/blog/content/thoughts/a-mental-models-for-async-rust.md

 execution".

-Besides the application saying that they allow another application to run, the OS have some control points for them to yield control, in the I/O calls.
+Besides the application saying that they allow another application to run, the OS have some control points for them to yield control, like in the I/O calls.
 While one application is waiting for a read or write to complete, either on disk or socket, the OS would take care of when the operation completed and then return control to the application.

 ### `epoll()`

+`epoll()` is a little syscall that I had the chance to work with.
+In my case, I had a networked application that could receive calls from two different sources.

+In blocking calls, the application would either wait for one or the other, but waiting for one would make the other not happen (e.g., if the application would block waiting for the first socket to receive some data and the second actually did receive, nothing would happen, 'cause the whole application would still wait for the first to actually send something).
+So, non-blocking receive was necessary, but then you'd basically stay in a busy loop doing "Hey, socket 1, do you have something?
+No, ok.
+Hey socket 2, do you have something?
+No, ok.
+Hey, socket 1, do you have something?" and so on.

+`epoll()`, on the other hand, let you throw a bunch of file description (which can be used to identify files or sockets) and the kernel will wake your application when *any* of them got some data.
+Now the application won't be pushing the CPU usage too high 'cause it won't be doing anything till something happens.

 ### "Greenthreads"